Group Prenatals

-We're very excited to now be offering the option of group prenatal appointments!
-Each appointment will have content we'll cover together, and then a series of individual mini-appointments to check on you and your Baby, with folk bringing and sharing potluck snacks and asking and sharing advice about all things pregnancy- and baby-related whilst we cycle through these mini appointments!
+We're excited to offer the option of group prenatal appointments!
+Each appointment will have content we'll cover together, and then a series of individual mini-appointments to check on you and your Baby, with folk bringing and sharing potluck snacks and asking and sharing advice about all things pregnancy- and baby-related while we cycle through these mini appointments!
 Non-clients are welcome to attend these sessions for information on pregnancy, birth, and postpartum, though clinical care is not offered to these individuals.
-For more details, see the Midwifery Care page.
+For more details, see the Midwifery Care and Yoga pages.

 What is a Midwife?